 Forest managers play a unique and important role in managing and taking proactive measures toward enhancing ecosystem services, often bearing the cost burden, which can be significant.
 Furthermore, there has been a historical gap in accounting for the full value of ecosystem services beyond existing market values which may understate many of the additional benefits of forest management activities.

-For more information on ecosystem services and how they can be integrated into business planning, visit our page on ecosystem service consulting.
+For more information on ecosystem services and how they can be integrated into business planning, contact us.